vvvvalvalval/scope-capture-nrepl/README.md

 Project status: alpha quality.
 Tested empirically on Cursive.
 OTOH, this is typically only used in development, and for most purposes you can just falling back to using the raw API of scope-capture.

+**NOTE:** this middleware is only suitable for programs where the REPL and the nREPL middleware run in the same process (typically JVM Clojure, typically not JVM-compiled ClojureScript.)

 ## Installation

 This library exposes an [nREPL middleware](https://nrepl.org/nrepl/design/middleware.html) in the Var `sc.nrepl.middleware/wrap-letsc`.